ropensci/redland-bindings/R/redland/cran-comments.md

 ## R CMD check results

-* There were no ERRORs or WARNINGs.
+* There were no ERRORs.
+* There were several WARNINGS, all of which originate in the upstream librdf code library which is being wrapped in R, and so are not due to the code in this package.
 * There were the following 2 NOTES:
   - A NOTE checking CRAN incoming feasibility:
     - indicating that this is a new submission.